1972–73 All-Ireland Senior Club Hurling Championship

 The 1972–73 All-Ireland Senior Club Hurling Championship was the third staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 26 November 1972 and ended on 9 December 1973.
+The championship ran from 26 November 1972 to 9 December 1973.

-Blackrock of Cork were the defending champions, however, they failed to qualify after being defeated by St. Finbarr's in the opening round of the Cork Championship.
+Blackrock of Cork were the defending champions, however, they failed to qualify after being beaten by St Finbarr's in the first round of the 1972 Cork SHC.

-On 9 December 1973, Glen Rovers won the championship after a 2–18 to 2–08 defeat of St. Rynagh's in the All-Ireland final.
-It was their first ever championship title.
+The All-Ireland final was played at Croke Park in Dublin on 9 December 1973, between Glen Rovers of Cork and St Rynagh's of Offaly, in what was a first championship meeting between the teams.
+Glen Rovers won the match by 2–18 to 2–08 to claim a first title.

+Barney Moylan was the championship's top scorer with 2–29.